jnines/MyTab/README.md

 ## MyTab

-I wrote this as an Homepage/New Tab extension/addon for Firefox (works for Chrome as well).
+I wrote this as a Homepage/New Tab extension/addon for Firefox (works for Chrome as well).
 As such I don't publish the extensions publicly, it's specific to what I wanted.
 It's also an exercise as I'm trying to learn HTML/CSS/JS/TS/React/insert flavor of the month framework.